jaanae/devops-workshop/Week2.md

 4. Add the following line under it:
       runAsUser: 999

- This will force the container to run as user ID 999.
+ This will force the container to run as user ID 999 which is the default user ID for mysql.
+Mysql can also be run as different user IDs but that would require modifying the container which we will leave for another course.
+How ever if you want to know more about modifying containerized applications you can find more information about it here: https://docs.openshift.com/container-platform/4.4/applications/application_life_cycle_management/odc-editing-applications.html

 + **Hint!** [Check the yml file if you get stuck](/deployment-config.yml)